 Key Considerations When Cutting Back Coneflowers

-Small varieties such as Echinacea angustifolia usually grow to about 1 or 2 feet tall.
+Small varieties such as Echinacea angustifolia grow to about 1 or 2 feet tall.
 These coneflowers can be cut back to about 3 inches above the soil.
 Because they are smaller plants, they will grow back faster than larger coneflowers.

 If you have a large coneflower variety like Echinacea purpurea or Echinacea laevigata, don’t cut it back as hard.
 These large species can grow between 2 and 5 feet tall and 1.5 to 2 feet wide.
 Cut them back down to between 4 and 6 inches above the ground so that they can recover next season.

-As well as bringing beauty to our gardens, coneflowers also have tremendous benefits for wildlife.
+As well as bringing beauty to our gardens, coneflowers have tremendous benefits for wildlife.
 During the fall, coneflower seed heads can provide a welcome food source for birds and other creatures.
 If you avoid cutting back your coneflowers until spring, your local wildlife can enjoy the seeds during fall and winter.

-Although coneflowers should be cut back either in spring or fall, you can cut them back at other times of year for specific reasons.
+Although coneflowers should be cut back in spring or fall, you can cut them back at other times of year for specific reasons.
 You can cut back coneflowers to stagger the emergence of flowers during the flowering season.
 This allows you to enjoy these beautiful flowers for a lot longer.

 Essential Tools for Cutting Back Coneflowers

-It’s also worth ensuring that your tools are sharp before you start pruning coneflowers.
+It’s also worth ensuring that your tools are sharp before pruning coneflowers.
 Whenever you prune a plant, making a sharp, clean cut is much better than struggling with a blunt tool.
 Clean cuts minimize the opportunity for diseases or pests to invade the plant, so sharpen your tools beforehand.

 How to Cut Back Coneflowers